jaxvanyang/lang-study/README.md

 # Lang Study

-A repository used to study several languages.
+A repository used to study several languages or technology books.

 ## TOC